The Cold Chain Paradox—Unhealthy Impact of Healthy Living

 Modern life relies on the supply chain.
 The transport of goods and the accompanying services they enable are the cornerstone of international trade and the world economy.

 Nowhere is the importance of the supply chain more crucial than in the shipping and storage of perishable items that rely on refrigeration.

 This overall process of refrigeration-supported transport is also known as the cold supply chain, or simply—the cold chain.

 However, there is a crack in our cold supply chain.
 One that takes the term “cruel irony” to a whole new level.

-The projected growth of the cold chain
+The state and dilemma of the global cold supply chain

 The expected growth in the value of the cold chain over six years (in Billions of dollars)

 One of the most emblematic shifts has occurred in sourcing groceries and the raw materials used in the production process of finished commodities, like frozen food items.